tomasnorre/crawler/README.md

 Libraries and scripts for crawling the TYPO3 page tree.
 Used for re-caching, re-indexing, publishing applications etc.

-You can include the crawler in your TYPO3 project with composer or from [TER](https://extensions.typo3.org)
+You can include the crawler in your TYPO3 project with composer or from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/crawler)

 ```shell script
 composer require tomasnorre/crawler